zylx0532/pasztor.at/_posts/human-aspect-of-methodologies.md

 master brings up the topic in the conversation and the team member in with the idea knows that they don't have to stand up for themselves and risk being alone in the room.
 After all, they have the at least one other voice in the room thinking that their idea is worth listening to.

+> **Note:** Coffee is not a thing for everyone.
+Make sure you know what the person you are talking to considers a
+> comfortable and safe environment.

 ## The New Boss and Restructuring